jon-jacky/home/computing.md

   <https://news.ycombinator.com/item?id=29130017>,
   "It's literally just a computer in my living room."

+  Later, at <https://news.ycombinator.com/item?id=30660625>, *marginalia_nu*
+  writes: "My search engine is basically the result of a decision to build what I want instead of what I think will be commercially viable or scalable to planet wide adoption.
+It cannot be stated enough how much of a wet blanket those types of goals can be for creativity."

 16 Sep 2021  <a name="16-Sep-2021"></a>

 - <https://news.ycombinator.com/item?id=28522761> - comments on Turing Oversold?